Toscano (cigar)

 The Toscano cigar is a brand of Italian cigars manufactured in Tuscany, Italy.
 They are made with fermented Kentucky tobacco.
 The brand was established in the late 19th century.
-It is an established brand in Italy and is also well known in Switzerland and in Austria.
+It is an established brand in Italy and also in Switzerland and in Austria.

 History

 In 1818, the Grand Duke of Tuscany, Ferdinand III, founded a tobacco factory that manufactured Toscano cigars.
 A bale of Kentucky tobacco leaves that had been drying in the open were caught in an unexpected downpour of rain.
 The wet tobacco started to ferment in the summer heat.
 It was decided that, instead of being thrown away, the fermented tobacco should be used to produce cigars to be sold in Florence.
 It gained popularity amongst Italians and thereafter became a regular production.
 Today, Toscano brand cigars are manufactured by Manifatture Sigaro Toscano SpA located in Lucca and Cava de' Tirreni.